Unknxwn007/StarlightOS/README.md

 Since Starlight doesn't redistribute a modified Windows ISO, it complies with Windows's Usage Terms.
 In addition, Starlight does not alter activation in Windows.

 ## 📕 Credits
-- ReviOS & Ameliorated Documentation
+- ReviOS, AtlasOS & Ameliorated Documentation